 Logistics in the Cement Sector affect freight costs to a large extent.
 The basic raw materials for manufacturing cement, such as, limestone and coal are low value high bulk material and, as a result, entail huge freight cost which form the single largest cost component, usually accounting for 33% of the variable costs.
 During 1990s, the most significant developments were the emergence of big plants and formations of clusters of cement plants.
 These clusters, typically located far away from the major consumption centres meant that cement has to be transported over very long distances.
-The Indian Railways transported 110.10 million tonnes cement in 2019-20, a decrease from 117.34 million tonnes of cement transported in 2018-19, as a part of revenue earning freight traffic.
+The Indian Railways transported 137.19 million tonnes cement in 2021-22, an increase from 120.40 million tonnes of cement transported in 2020-21, as a part of revenue earning freight traffic.
 Alternatively, the costconscious manufacturers have attempted to use sea route for transportation as sea route is cost-effective and could benefit coast-based manufacturers.
 Some cement plants have set-up dedicated jetties for promoting bulk transportation and export.